-Six months later, as part of the same jet bridge interdiction program, an Atlanta jet bridge when they obstructed his path to the plane, presented their badges, and retained his ID and boarding pass during questioning, all without any individualized suspicion and without any limitations on the officers' discretion.
+Six months later, as part of the same jet bridge interdiction program, Defendants Branham and Hooks violated Plaintiff André's right under the Fourth Amendment to be free from unreasonable seizures.
+Defendants seized Mr. André on an Atlanta jet bridge when they obstructed his path to the plane, presented their badges, and retained his ID and boarding pass during questioning, all without any individualized suspicion and without any limitations on the officers' discretion.
 The seizure was unreasonable.